 The trinity concept is really very simple.
 It is religious leaders - who want to control or influence people and who want an 'easy living' by having people give them material benefits for telling them about God - using religious fear and irrational claims to make people dependent upon them and support them.

 Here is how it works.
-People are afraid of God due to religion preaching God's wrath and vengeance and justice, etc. to people over the millennia as well as people feeling guilty over their sins due to the conscience God gave us.
+People are afraid of God due to most religious leaders preaching God's wrath and vengeance and justice, etc. to people over the millennia as well as people feeling guilty over their sins due to the conscience God gave us.
 So, people search for answers about God - what He is like and what He wants - and so they go to people who claim to be experts on God.
 These 'experts' affirm that God is a just God and does send people to hell.
 The people then turn to the religious leaders and ask, 'well, what does God want from me to avoid hell?'
 And the religious leaders say some form of, 'you need to listen to us to understand God and what He wants and you need to support our organization'.
 So, the first question many people ask is, 'what is God like'?
 And the religious leaders, liking people looking to them to understand God say, 'well, the first thing you must know is that he is a trinity being'.
 The religious leaders know at some level, that if the people figure out who God is and what He is like, they will no longer be needed.
 So, they invented and promote this belief of 'the trinity' AND they say you must believe in this 'trinity' in order to avoid hell.
 They tell the people that the trinity god is three persons but one god.
 Or, stated more simply, that three equals one.
 So, they have communicated a contradiction to the people and told the people that they must 'believe' this contradiction or else they will go to hell.
 And they tell the people that while they don't fully understand the trinity, they do have a better understanding of it/him than 'the laymen' so you better listen to them.

 Christians are taught that there are no contradictions in the scripture, and yet an allowance is made for the belief of the trinity.
 Why?
 Usually the reason given is because we can't fully understand God's infinite nature.
 I would agree that we can't fully comprehend things that are infinite.
 As finite being, we cannot fully comprehend those things which are infinite, but we can describe them (inadequately, yes) with language that can be comprehended.
 But does this reasoning carry over to a knowing of His person?
 Does this mean we cannot know WHO God is and what He is like?
 Does it mean we can't know His personal characteristics like His love or compassion?
 If you answer "No" to these last questions - meaning we cannot know God's character - then according to Joshua, we cannot possess eternal life, for Joshua says, "And this is eternal life, that they may know You, the only true God, and me, whom You have sent" (John 17:3).
 If the reader agrees that we can know God, then the reader should seriously examine why contradictions in the trinity teaching are allowable.
 This is especially true since this doctrine in particular is held up by the religious leaders as "required to believe in order to avoid hell".